frankvegadelgado/sat_py/README.md

 # Theory

 - A literal in a Boolean formula is an occurrence of a variable or its negation.
 A Boolean formula is in conjunctive normal form, or CNF, if it is expressed as an AND of clauses, each of which is the OR of one or more literals.
+A Boolean formula is in 3-conjunctive normal form or 3CNF, if each clause has exactly three distinct literals.

 - A truth assignment for a Boolean formula $\phi$ is a set of values for the variables in $\phi$.
 A satisfying truth assignment is a truth assignment that causes $\phi$ to be evaluated as true.
 A Boolean formula with a satisfying truth assignment is satisfiable.
-The problem SAT asks whether a given Boolean formula $\phi$ in CNF is satisfiable.
+The problem 3SAT asks whether a given Boolean formula $\phi$ in 3CNF is satisfiable.

 Example
 -----